Orbitale/www.orbitale.tech/_posts/2019-04-19-capitalism-in-the-open-source-world.md

 Some organizations have very strict coding styles, such as [Doctrine](https://github.com/doctrine/coding-standard), and [Symfony](https://symfony.com/doc/current/contributing/code/standards.html) too.

 Yet if some styles differ, most of the time it is a matter of taste, an "implementation detail".
-If the code acts well, is performant enough (benchamarks & profiling proving it) and features are flexible, what "standards" would you expect more?
+If the code acts well, is performant enough (benchmarks & profiling proving it) and features are flexible, what "standards" would you expect more?
 You could use tools like [PHPStan](https://phpstan.org/) or [Psalm](https://psalm.dev/docs/installation/) to have stronger coding standards.

 Standards are things you _can_ follow if some problems occur in the organization process.
 If you're a library, standards will not be used the same way as if you are a triple-A framework, because the impact is not the same.